Corona crisis: Opera stars come out of isolation | DW | 06.04.2020

 Even in the midst of a global pandemic, Russian-Austrian diva Anna Netrebko exudes life-affirming energy online.
 Having performed alongside Jonas Kaufmann in Verdi's La Forza del Destino in March 2019, Netrebko is in corona isolation in her spacious apartment in downtown Vienna a year later.

-Anna believes it's important to impart her culinary knowhow to her followers because, as she reminds them: "Corona doesn't mean you stop eating."
+Netrebko believes it's important to impart her culinary know-how to her followers because, as she reminds them: "Corona doesn't mean you stop eating."

 Home sweet home